 - Landline (if supplied)

-- Encrypted credit/debit card details (we are fully PCI compliant)
+- Encrypted (tokenised) credit/debit card details (we are fully PCI compliant)

 Why do we collect guest data?

 (a) We are required by UK law to keep a record of the name and full postal address of everyone staying with us at any given time.
-For overseas visitors, we are also required to note a guest’s passport number and its place of issue.
+We are also required to provide a copy of your passport to xxx.